 Better protection against contaminants

-Improved taste and smell
+Improved taste and odor

 Environmental benefits